 WHAT WILL I GET WHEN I RETIRE?

-Under current plan terms, your pension is paid for your lifetime and it is adjusted annually for inflation.
+Your pension is paid for your lifetime and it is adjusted annually for inflation.

 HOW DOES MY PENSION FIT WITH MY INVESTMENT STRATEGY?

 Most financial planners will tell you that you need approximately 60% to 80% of your pre-retirement income to maintain your preretirement lifestyle.
 In combination with your expected income from CPP and OAS, consider what remaining income replacement you require, how to best use your remaining RRSP room and whether you require a tax free savings account (TFSA) in retirement.

 IF YOU LEAVE YOUR EMPLOYMENT BEFORE RETIREMENT

 If you are under the age of 55 you can: